pxp9/lazy_doc/lazy_doc/lazy_doc/example/my_func_2.md

+Returns the string representation of the input number.

 ## Parameters

-- n - an integer input that determines the output string.
+- n - an integer value.

 ## Description
- Generates a string representation based on the provided integer.

-## Returns
- A string indicating the corresponding description of the input integer.
+ Returns a string indicating the value of n.